SS-NES/SS-NES-lesson/episodes/testing.md

 For more information on parameterized tests you can read [this how-to guide](https://docs.pytest.org/en/stable/how-to/parametrize.html#pytest-mark-parametrize).

 # 2. Testing code in isolation

-Sometimes it happens that you want to test a function but in that function a lot of complex objects are used (and those objects in turn need other objects...).
-One way to deal with this is to add those complex objects as input to the function.
-You can that use this mock to prevent you having to create all those objects yourself.
-In the code bellow we see the complex class being mocked and then given an implementation for when the method is called.
-This way we don't need to create `input_one` and `input_two` with all of their possible inputs.
-This type of test double tests state and behaviour.
+You want to test a function without creating having to instantiate all the objects needed in the function.

+You can do this the following way:

+- Create a mock object
+- Add a standard output to the function on the mock you are calling
+- Call with real function with the mock object in the test

 ```python
 from unittest.mock import MagicMock